- In 2020, the Netherlands spent 2.32% of GDP on R&D.

 Public knowledge institutions (HE institutions and public research institutions) receive funding from various sources.
 The government is the main source, but part of their funding also comes from industry.

 The figure below shows the extent to which R&D activities at public knowledge institutions are funded by industry.
 The proportion of private funding at public knowledge institutions is slightly higher in the Netherlands than in other countries.
-Our data publication on privately funded R&D-expenditure in the public sector shows that private funding is much higher at the public research institutions than at the institutions for higher education.
+Our data publication on privately funded R&D-expenditure in the public sector shows that private funding is for the public research institutions and higher education around 8%.